- Voter Information

 - For each question on your ballot:

 - A title

 Check your sample ballot for locations, dates, and times.

 Early Voting Procedures

-Military personnel and their dependants temporarily living outside of Nevada, and Clark County residents temporarily living overseas, should use the Federal Post Card Application (FPCA) to request mail ballots.
+Military personnel and their dependents (spouse or children over 18) temporarily living outside of Nevada, and Clark County residents temporarily living overseas, should submit a "Registration and Absentee Ballot Request - Federal Post Card Application" (FPCA) instead of the standard registration application and/or mail ballot request card.
 The FPCA is available from Voting Officers at military bases, U.S. embassies or consulates and the Clark County Election Department.